Where to See the Eclipse

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

-Regions seeing, at least, some parts of the eclipse: South/West Europe, South/West Asia, Africa, Much of North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions seeing, at least, some parts of the eclipse: Europe, West in Asia, Africa, North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.

 Eclipse Map and Animation

 Lunar eclipses can be visible from everywhere on the night side of the Earth, if the sky is clear.
 From some places the entire eclipse will be visible, while in other areas the Moon will rise or set during the eclipse.